French Roulette

 Types of Bets in French Roulette

-Many players favour French roulette because it provides with numerous betting options.
+Many players favour French roulette because it provides numerous betting options.
 Generally speaking, the types of bets in French roulette can be divided into three main categories – inside, outside and call (also known as racetrack) bets.

 Outside Bets

 Outside bets are typically recommended for roulette novices who are averse to risk.
 Your chances of winning with an outside bet are substantial but the payout will be humble.
-Red/Black bets are among the most popular options since with them players are betting that the ball will land either on black or on red.
+Red/Black bets are among the most popular options since, with them, players are betting that the ball will land either on black or on red.
 This type of bet has a payout of 1 to 1.

-Player wagers £1 on a Red/Black bet that covers the Red numbers.
-If the ball lands on a Red number they will collect a total of £2.
+Player wagers £1 on a Red/Black bet that covers the red numbers.
+If the ball lands on a red number, they will collect a total of £2.

 Inexperienced players can test their luck by placing an Odd/Even outside bet.
-In this case, the player is betting that the ball will land on an even or on an odd number.
+In this case, the player is betting that the ball will land on an even or an odd number.
 The payout is again 1 to 1.

 The High/Low outside bet is another suitable option for beginners.
 Here, the player is betting on a low number (1 through 18) or on a high number (19 through 36).
 High/Low bets also pay out even money at a rate of 1 to 1.

-Player wagers £1 on a High/Low bet that covers the Low numbers (1 to 18).
-If the ball lands on one of the Low numbers they will collect a total of £2.
+Player wagers £1 on a High/Low bet that covers the low numbers (1 to 18).
+If the ball lands on one of the low numbers they will collect a total of £2.

 Then again, we have the Column bet which covers a total of twelve numbers in one of the three columns on the main betting grid.
 An example would be a bet on the middle column containing numbers 2, 5, 8, 11, 14, 17, 20, 23, 36, 29, 32 and 35.
 The payout for winning Column bets is 2 to 1.